 - President Trump will soon begin the push for a trillion-dollar infrastructure program.
 That will almost certainly be paid for with additional borrowing.

 - The creditworthiness of the U.S. is once again back in the news.
 Rating agency Moody’s raised the idea of a downgrade for U.S. debt last week.

 There is a tsunami of new Treasury debt coming to market in the coming years.
 Absent Fed intervention with a new bond purchase program and/or renewed stimulus, market forces are going to drive much higher yields.
-A whole lot of bond investors are going to need serious inducement to buy up all of the trillions in new debt that’s coming – probably more than either the markets or the federal budget can bear.
+A whole lot of bond investors are going to need a serious inducement to buy up all of the trillions in new debt that are coming – probably more than either the markets or the federal budget can bear.